 Hope Ellis-Ashburn is a freelance writer, author, and blogger.
 Hope earned her M.S. in Agriculture Education from The University of Tennessee, Knoxville and her B.S. in Animal Science-Horse Science from Middle Tennessee State University.
 While attending MTSU she was a member of the Horse Judging & Equestrian Teams.
 A former Extension Agent with UTK holding, among other credentials, a teaching endorsement in agriculture education, she is also currently a classroom teacher.
-Hope is the author of the book, “The Story of Kimbrook Arabians.”
+Hope is the author of the books, “The Story of Kimbrook Arabians” and “Always Hope: How dairy cows and Arabian horses inspired grit in a young girl’s life.”
 A rider on a variety of breeds since the age of twelve, she has competed in Western, English, halter, dressage, hunter, & jumper classes.
 Hope currently owns a Half-Arabian mare with which she enjoys farm life, trail riding, & competing locally in halter as well as hunter classes.

 Photo Credit: Carissa Ramsdell/ Carissa Lynn Photography